dansgithubuser/electron-orbitals/theory.md

 While it would be interesting to see what we can do with this quantity, we should switch back to quantum mechanics first.

 It is easy to imagine kinetic and potential energy as sums of individual particle positions and speeds, but in quantum mechanics we don't have particles.
 We have a wave function.
+So we need an operator to operate on the wave function to yield a meaningful potential.

 For a single particle, the Hamiltonian operator should be:
 ```
-potential_energy = np.zeros((n, n, n), dtype=float)  # we can choose any values, but the shape must match the wave function
-def hamiltonian(psi):
-    return kinetic_energy(psi) + potential_energy

 # m: mass of particle
 # h_bar: 6.62607015e-34 / (2 * math.pi)
 def kinetic_energy(psi):
     g_psi = np.gradient(psi)
     return -(h_bar ** 2 / (2 * m)) * g_psi.dot(g_psi)

+def potential_energy(psi):
+    v = np.zeros((n, n, n), dtype=float)  # we can choose any values, even vary with time, but the shape must match the wave function
+    return v * psi

+def hamiltonian(psi):
+    return kinetic_energy(psi) + potential_energy(psi)
 ```

 If the system behaves how we want it to, then we know we chose the correct Hamiltonian operator.